 Once you pay the vendor bill, the following journal entry should be recorded:

 Once again, only the balance sheet report is affected.
-The A/P account is decreased by $5,000 and the Cash account which is an asset account, is decreased to reflect the payment made to the vendor.
+The Accounts Payable account is decreased by $5,000 and the Cash account, which is an asset account, is decreased to reflect the payment made to the vendor.

-If you find yourself consistently paying bills late or missing out of early payment discounts then you might want to hire an A/P Manager.
-Having someone that can focus solely on managing your bills will save you time and money which can improve your cash flow.
+If you find yourself consistently paying bills late or missing out on early payment discounts. then you might want to hire an accounts payable manager.
+Having someone who can focus solely on managing your bills saves you time and money, which can improve your cash flow.

-Here are a few tips I would like to share with you on hiring the right candidate to manage your accounts payable or any accounting position:
+Listed below are six tips to help you hire the right candidate to manage your accounts payable:

-While someone might have accounting experience, there is no guarantee that they have used the accounting software that you use (i.e. QuickBooks).
-If they don’t have any experience with the software that you use, plan to invest the time to properly train them.
+While someone might have accounting experience, there is no guarantee that they have used the accounting software that you use (such as QuickBooks).
+If they don’t have any experience with the software that you use, plan to invest the time to train them on it properly.

-After an initial telephone screen, have the candidate come in and complete an assessment so that you can verify if they have the skillset to do the job.
-For example, if you need someone that has QuickBooks expertise then you could have them use a sample QuickBooks company file (instead of your real company data) to complete basic QuickBooks transactions.
-You can also check out the American Institute of Professional Bookkeepers (AIPB) site which offers a free bookkeepers hiring test here.
+After an initial telephone screen, have the candidate come in and complete an assessment so that you can verify if they have the skill set to do the job.
+For example, if you need someone that has QuickBooks expertise, then you could have them use a sample QuickBooks company file (instead of your real company data) to complete basic QuickBooks transactions.
+You can also check out the American Institute of Professional Bookkeepers (AIPB) site, which offers a free bookkeepers hiring test.

-As an A/P manager, this role will require a lot of interaction with your vendor suppliers.
+As an accounts payable manager, this role will require a lot of interaction with your vendor suppliers.
 Therefore, you want someone who can build and foster good relationships with both employees who may be submitting their expense reports and with vendor suppliers.

 The Bottom Line

 By now, I hope I have convinced you that managing the money going out the door is just as important as the money coming in from your customers.
-If you implement some of the things that we discussed in this article, you will be well on your way to managing your bills instead of your bills managing you!
+By using accounting software rather than a manual system, you will save time and maintain good credit with your vendor suppliers.